TooTallNate/dexcom-share/Readme.md

 # dexcom-share

-This JavaScript module provides an [Async Iterator API][] for for reading blood glucose readings from Dexcom's Share servers.
+This JavaScript module provides an [Async Iterator API][] for reading blood glucose readings from Dexcom's Share servers.

 ### Example